rahulgoume/Interviewbit-solutions/README.md

 # Interviewbit-solutions
-This repo contains solutions of interviewbit problems topicwise
+This repository contains solutions of interviewbit problems topicwise